Skip to main content

 Interests

 My doctoral research investigated responsible research and innovation practice in emerging technologies, in particular quantum computing.
 It examined the 'triple-helix' model of academia, industry and policy and the complex interactions between these areas in the development of novel technologies.
-In general I am focused on responsible innovation as a practice in various disciplinary areas, including quantum, autonomous vehicles, and Human-Centred AI.
+In general I am focused on responsible innovation as a practice in various disciplinary areas, including quantum technologies, autonomous vehicles, and AI.

-I am theme representative on the editorial board of Inspired Research, the departmental publication, and sit on the editorial board of the Journal of Responsible Technology.
-I was also enaged as a divisional research staff representative on the Research Staff Hub, which is delivering the Researcher Concordat framework across the University.
+I sit on the editorial board of the Journal of Responsible Technology, and as part of the Department's Research Ethics Committee.
+I also represent the Department at the cross-Divisional Research Ethics Committee.
+I was engaged as a divisional research staff representative on the Research Staff Hub, which is delivering the Researcher Concordat framework across the University.

 Biography

-I read law at New College, then moved into marketing communications in a variety of industries, including start-up finance, finance modelling software, and hi-tech PR.
-I was head of business development at law firms in the City of London and in Oxford, and spent over twenty years in the private sector.
+I read law at New College, then moved into marketing communications in a variety of industries, including start-up finance, oil and gas modelling software, and hi-tech PR.
+I was head of business development at law firms in the City of London and in Oxford, and spent twenty years in the private sector.
 While completing my Masters, I worked on the ORBIT project, which trains researchers in the principles of Responsible Research and Innovation.
-I commenced my DPhil studies in responsible quantum computing in October 2019 and joined the Responsible Technology Institute as a Research Assistant in November 2020.
-I worked on the RoAD project, which looked at autonomous vehicle data collection, and am now Research Associate on RAILS, looking at lifelong learning in AVs.
+I commenced my DPhil in responsible and ethical quantum computing in October 2019 and joined the Responsible Technology Institute as a Research Assistant in November 2020.
+I was Research Associate on RoAD (autonomous vehicle data collection) and RAILS (lifelong learning in AVs); led the work in ResQCCom and was an OPEN Policy Fellow.
+I was a consultant on the PARIS-DE and AMHDM projects.
+I currently work with the Quantum Computing and Simulation Hub, and lead the work in RAKE, a Responsible AI UK project looking at the impact of responsible innovation in the innovation chain.

 See also